SystemSpace/Compendium/compendium.rst

   LFE is open-space.
 Life is blocking-hardexit.

+What exactly does a blocking System block?
+  It blocks outside interference - you cannot leave, and you cannot enter with an existing soul.

+Are blocking Systems breeding grounds for souls?
+  In a sense, yes.

+  Inside Life, new souls are generated as people reproduce and create babies - those souls then get attached to users.

+When you enter a blocking system, does your soul shatter and you're given a new one?
+  Enter some blocking Systems (not all do this) and you'll shatter, receive a new soul and lose all subsouls attached etc. if they cannot be reached.
+I was forced in by a RISENII.

 Are there Systems within Systems?
   We call those Subsystems, and they are seen as a part of their parent System.
 (In a sense, LFE is actually a subsystem of LFX (which is open-source, and holds the servers that run LFE.))